Mapping underwater highways.

-To solve this, a clear barrier that avoids refraction issues at the air/housing/water interface is required.
+To solve these problems, a clear barrier between the water and camera is required.
 The cleanest way to achieve this is with a “fishbowl design”.

 It’s suitable for GoPro Fusion, GoPro Max, Ricoh Theta S/V, Samsung Gear 360/Gear 360 2017, Garmin Virb, Insta360 ONE, Nikon Keymission 360 and many other consumer 360 cameras and rated for use to a depth of 10 meters.

 The downsides; it’s a little bulky to put in your hand luggage (and requires a hard case when placed in checked luggage).
 And the price.

 GPS does not work underwater, especially in salt-water.